fkie-cad/FACT_core/README.md

 | 10 GB disk space | 10* GB disk space |

 > [!NOTE]
-> About 10 GB required to set up FACT code, container and binaries.
+> About 10 GB required to set up FACT code, container, and binaries.
 > Additional space is necessary for storage of unpacked files and analysis results.
 > This can be on a separate partition or drive.